14, 16, 19, 21, 26, 28 July 2021

 As the scientists found out, the Finno-Ugric peoples have inhabited European continent for around ten thousand years.
 Mainly, they live on the territory of Estonia, Russia, Finland, and Hungary.
 How these countries are connected?
 During the workshop, we will study how the Hungarians, Finns, Estonians, Sami, Komi, Mansi and many other Finno-Ugric nations are related to each other, how they settled so far from each other, what are the roots of their origin.
 The topics covered by the course include not only the history of the Uralic peoples, but also contemporary politics, modern forms of cooperation, and cultural trends.
 We will have a chance to meet the basics of some Finno-Ugric languages and talk to representatives of some organizations working with Finno-Ugric issues (for example, NPO Fenno-Ugria, NGO Komi Cultural Society).

-Day 1.
-Lecture: Origin and history of the Finno-Ugric peoples and modern political developments in Finno-Ugric regions.
+14.07.
+21 – 3pm to 4:30pm – Lecture: Origin and history of the Finno-Ugric peoples.
+Current socio-economic situations and modern political developments in Finno-Ugric regions.

 16.07.
 21 – 3pm to 4:30pm – Lecture: Building a Finno-Ugric State: Comparative Historical Introduction to Estonian, Finnish and Hungarian History.